 Term Definition Identifier [] One or more identifiers for the Geometry Assembly.
 At least one of these should be resolvable within the production environment.
 Name The name of the Geometry Assembly.
-Description A description of the Geometry Assembly.
+Description A description of the Geometry Assembly. ->startHere Geometry Asset.
+The starting point for this traversing this Geometry Assembly.
 Asset ->[] Asset Structural Class->[] Composition->[] Inherited from Composition.
 NOTE: Since Geometry Assembly includes only geometry, these should not be used other than in exceptional circumstances. ->Geometry[] Any Geometry used directly by this Geometry Assembly.
-The relationship is includesGeometry/includedBy. ->Geometry Assembly[] Any Geometry Assemblies used directly by this Geometry Assembly.
-The relationship is includesGeometryAssembly/includedBy.
+The relationship is includes Geometry/included By. ->Geometry Assembly[] Any Geometry Assemblies used directly by this Geometry Assembly.
+The relationship is includes Geometry Assembly/included By.
 Purpose Optional.
 Level of Detail Optional.
 Scale Optional.
-Custom Data Anything that is application or workflow dependent that can't be otherwise expressed in the Ontology or needs to be present in a particular format. $\rightarrow$ Context [] Any Context for the Asset.
+Custom Data Anything that is application or workflow dependent that can't be otherwise expressed in the Ontology or needs to be present in a particular format. → Context [] Any Context for the Asset.
 See Part 2: Context